pnlbwh/conversion/README.md

 If the package is useful in your research, please cite as below:

-Tashrif Billah, Sylvain Bouix and Yogesh Rathi, Various MRI Conversion Tools, https://github.com/pnlbwh/conversion, 2019, DOI: 10.5281/zenodo.2584003
+Billah, Tashrif; Bouix; Sylvain; Rathi, Yogesh; Various MRI Conversion Tools, https://github.com/pnlbwh/conversion, 2019, DOI: 10.5281/zenodo.2584003